H-Plus-Time/autobahn-connection/README.md

 # \<autobahn-connection\>

 ## Overview
-autobahn-connection creates an autobahn connection.By default, the connection is configured to use the cookie and WAMP-CRA methods, and the router address is set to ```<document.location.origin>/ws```.
+autobahn-connection creates an autobahn connection.
+By default, the connection is configured to use the cookie and WAMP-CRA methods, and the router address is set to ```<document.location.origin>/ws```.

 ## Installation